splynx/docs/files/en/payment_systems/sagepay_pay_now/sagepay_pay_now.md

 ![1.png](8.png)

 ![1.png](9.png)

-Here you can also set fee for customers:

 ![1.png](10.png)

+**Entry point status for portal** means enable SagePay widget for customer portal.
+**Service key** and **Software vendor key** provided by SagePay.
-After installation SegaPay, customers will see a new pay button on their invoices.
+After installation SagePay, customers will see a new pay button on their invoices.

 ![1.png](11.png)